Chart Color Schemes

 Mandurah - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Mandurah - North's population is approximately 28,464 as of November 2025.
-This figure represents a 33.9% increase since the 2021 Census, which recorded a population of 21,261.
-The estimated resident population in June 2024 was 25,334, with an additional 2,262 validated new addresses added since the Census date contributing to this growth.
+This figure represents a 33.9% increase from the 21,261 people counted in the 2021 Census.
+The population estimate for June 2024 was 25,334, with an additional 2,262 validated new addresses since the Census date contributing to this growth.
 This results in a population density of 894 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The area's population growth exceeded both national (8.9%) and state averages since the 2021 census, indicating it as a growth leader in the region.
-Interstate migration accounted for approximately 66.6% of overall population gains during recent periods, with overseas migration and natural growth also contributing positively.
+Mandurah - North's growth rate exceeded both national (8.9%) and state averages since the 2021 census.
+Interstate migration accounted for approximately 66.6% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and the latest Greater Capital Region projections from the ABS (released in 2023, based on 2022 data) to estimate growth across all areas post-2032.
-Population projections indicate an above median growth for national statistical areas, with Mandurah - North expected to grow by 6,195 persons to 2041, representing a total gain of 10.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections indicate an above median growth rate, with Mandurah - North expected to grow by 6,195 persons to reach a total of approximately 34,659 people by 2041, reflecting a gain of 10.8% over the 17-year period.

 Frequently Asked Questions - Population